-A portion of the Company's Palm Oil Methyl Ester ("POME") requirements for its bio-diesel mix are sourced from the small POME plant acquired by PMRMB last March 1, 2019.
-The POME plant is located in Lumut, Perak and has an annual capacity of 60,000 metric tonnes.
-The Company buys the balance of its POME requirements from Malaysian government-approved local suppliers.
+The Company buys Palm Oil Methyl Ester ("POME") from Malaysian government-approved local suppliers for its biodiesel mix.
 POME is the bio-component of the biodiesel mix sold to domestic customers in Malaysia as a replacement for diesel.
 The Company produces a biodiesel mix initially comprising 5% POME and 95% diesel.
 Subsequently, the Malaysian Biofuel Industry Act of 2007 changed the mix to 7% POME and 93% diesel.
 In October 2014, the Malaysian government announced the implementation of the B7 programme (blending of 7% POME and 93% diesel) for the subsidized sector.
 Implementation was completed in the second quarter of 2015.
 In November 2018, the Malaysian government further announced implementation of Euro 2 B10 for transportation and retail sectors effective February 1, 2019 and Euro 2 B7 for industrial sectors effective July 1, 2019.